ProjectSynchro/WalrusRPG/.github/ISSUE_TEMPLATE/bug_report.md

  - Installed Java Version [e.g. Java 8, Java 11]
  - Modpack Version [e.g. 3.2.0]

+**Associated Crash Logs**
+Please add any crashlogs from crashes you have experienced here.

 **Additional context**
 Add any other context about the problem here.